joelparkerhenderson/leadership/engineering-manager-problems/index.md

-# Engineering managers; what are the problems you face?
+# Engineering managers, what are the problems you face?

 https://news.ycombinator.com/item?id=27264560